Ai Weiwei, China

 Weight: 26,245 kg (57,860 lbs) including the metal base

-Location: Harbour Green Park (West Cordova Street and Bute Street) in Vancouver
+Former Location: Harbour Green Park (West Cordova Street and Bute Street) in Vancouver

-Grass also references a central theme in a work that Ai entitled Grass Mud Horse.
+Grass also referenced a central theme in a work that Ai entitled Grass Mud Horse.
 Because of a similar pronunciation the word “grass” in China has become a tongue-in-cheek substitute for the f-word.
 The Chinese character for grass is “cao” and can be found in the words “Caochangdi” (the district in Beijing which houses Ai’s studio) and “caonima” which means alpaca.
 Over the past several years the alpaca has become the face of “grass mud horse,” a popular Chinese internet meme.
 Pronounced roughly the same way as a common obscenity, the “grass mud horse” has become a widespread symbol of defiance.
 Youtube channels and online communities spin tales about the grass mud horse’s battles with “river crabs”—a phrase phonetically similar to “harmonious” and often used in the phrase “harmonious society.”
-Ai Weiwei embraces the “grass mud horse” as a vehicle to prod the government while underscoring the essential absurdity of its systematic censorship.
+Ai Weiwei embraced the “grass mud horse” as a vehicle to prod the government while underscoring the essential absurdity of its systematic censorship.

 Watch the Ai Weiwei Film Retrospective